 The batten shape is intrinsic to stability, stall behavior and handling.
+Some aircraft require batten shape adjustment to correct for turns.
+This is not necessary for Air Creation wings.

-The tuning of a flexwing requires special training and regular practice.
+▲ The adjustments of a flexwing requires special training and regular practice.
 We offer hereunder global effect of the main means of tuning, but their application is delicate.
 We therefore recommend that you solicit the expertise of an Air Création Technical Station or the factory itself if you wish to modify the tuning of your wing!